cfpb/design-manual/brand-guidelines/typography.md

 <div class="content-67 content-first">

 A clear typographic hierarchy is critical to the effective communication of our brand.
-Type should be light and well-spaced to reinforce the idea that the CFPB is open, modern, and approachable.
-It should promote readability and accessibility, which allows all users to efficiently read and absorb textual information.
+Type should be light and well-spaced to reinforce that we are transparent, open, and approachable.
 This system uses weight, scale, and capitalization to convey the relative importance of each heading within a document.
+Readability and accessibility allow all users to efficiently read and absorb textual information.
 {: class="lead-in"}

 </div>